vmware-labs/reconciler-runtime/README.md

 - `GivenStashedValues` is a map of stashed value to seed, `ExpectStashedValues` are individually compared with the actual stashed value after the reconciler runs.
 - `ExpectStatusUpdates` is not available

-There are two ways to compose a SubReconcilerTestCase either as an unordered set (using [`SubReconcilerTests`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#SubReconcilerTests)) or an order list (using [`SubReconcilerTestSuite`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#SubReconcilerTestSuite)).
+There are two ways to compose a SubReconcilerTestCase either as an unordered set using [`SubReconcilerTests`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#SubReconcilerTests), or an order list using [`SubReconcilerTestSuite`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/testing#SubReconcilerTestSuite).
 When using `SubReconcilerTests` the key for each test case is used as the name for that test case.

 **Example:**